cn23070/cn23070.github.io/_pages/final_Module8_Index.md

 ## 🗂️ Module Summary:

-This module focuses on developing research skills grounded in the scientific method, applicable across disciplines.
-Students will explore research strategies, data collection and analysis methods, and learn to critically design and evaluate independent research.
-The module also encourages reflective and independent learning.
+This module provided an essential foundation in research methodology tailored to computing disciplines.
+It emphasized the development of academic research skills grounded in the scientific method, with a focus on designing, conducting, and evaluating independent investigations.

+Students explored a wide range of research strategies, including qualitative and quantitative methods for data collection and analysis.
+A critical component of the module involved evaluating existing literature and assessing the validity of different research designs and analytical approaches.

+Ethical awareness was integral throughout, with learners examining professional, legal, social, cultural, and ethical considerations relevant to computing and research.
+The module also encouraged reflective and independent learning, helping students to take ownership of their academic development.

-By the end of the module, students will be able to:
+By the end of the module, students demonstrated the ability to apply research principles to a chosen topic, and to develop and critically evaluate a research proposal with clarity and academic rigour.

-- Understand and evaluate professional, legal, social, cultural, and ethical issues in computing.
-- Apply academic research principles to a chosen computing topic.
-- Critically assess existing literature, research design, and data analysis methods.
-- Develop and critically evaluate a research proposal.